 A publication scheme must set out the classes, or categories, of information published.
 It must also make clear how the information described can be accessed and whether or not charges will be made.

-Nottingham College has adopted the model publication scheme developed for the further education sector and is therefore committed to publishing the information it describes.
+Nottingham College has based its publication scheme on the model publication scheme developed by the Information Commissioner’s Office and is therefore committed to publishing the information it describes.

-The classes of information we publish are described in the second part of the scheme.
+The classes of information we publish are accessible in the table detailed in the Freedom of Information Publication Scheme.

 Please note that a publication scheme relates to ‘published’ information.
 Therefore, material covered has already been prepared in a format ready for distribution.